By J. L. Starkey

 So this new locale?
 This was a find.

 In college, one of my favorite courses was Professor Rhys Williams’ “Comparative Racial and Ethnic Relations.”
-His lectures and discussions helped me to understand how Ireland became so divided at times during its history .
+His lectures and discussions helped me to understand how Ireland became so divided during certain eras .
 Given what I knew, I wondered how awkward the holidays were for my Irish ancestors .
-But that may be a story for another time…
+But that may be a story for another time.

 I’m getting ahead of myself.
 Let’s go back to 1845, so that I can properly introduce my bachelor-uncle-turned-accidental-matchmaker.